-The next day my neighbor’s husband custom built a small frame around me to keep me in one place.
+The next day a neighbor’s husband custom built a small frame around me to keep me in one place.

-I owe a great debt to these two women and their husbands for helping me at a time I needed it the most.
-It would be impossible to repay.
+I am grateful to the two women and their husbands for helping me at a time I needed it the most.

 Computer is Difficult